pstorli/WackyMole/README.md

        Created explosion sound (res/raw/explosion.wav)

 ----------------------------------------------------------------------------------------------------
-Future Features and Unresolved Issues:
+TODO, Future Features and Unresolved Issues:
 ----------------------------------------------------------------------------------------------------
+  0000 Fix colors for dark mode.
   0000 Add effect of changing the play button to pause and the pause button to play when pressed.
   0000 Add shared preferences to save/restore the current score, level and time.
   0000 Add snack bar, cuz I was hungry. :)